Deepen elementary learners’ understanding of author’s purpose beyond PIE using these six effective strategies.

 With all of the book genres and texts they read, not all of those books have an author’s message that fits neatly into one of the categories of “persuade”, “inform”, or “entertain”.

-Though there are many fiction and picture books that do more than just entertain the reader, nonfiction texts are fantastic resources to use when it comes to analyzing an author’s message.
+Though there are many fiction and picture books that do more than just entertain the reader, nonfiction texts are ideal resources to use when it comes to analyzing an author’s message.

 Encourage students to engage with these types of texts.

-Assign projects where they have to bring in samples to class for discussion, create their own real world print samples, or participate in an author’s purpose scavenger hunt looking for evidence/clues to support their opinions about an author’s message.
+Assign projects where they have to bring in samples to class for discussion, create their own real world print samples, or participate in a book scavenger hunt looking for evidence/clues to support their opinions about an author’s message.

 3. Use Videos.